 All revenues and assets in the Fund are exclusively restricted toward the purposes for which the funds are generated.
-Budgetary amounts are established each year through the District's estimation of total resources (including the year-end reserved balance) and factored not to exceed the amount of the annual projected debt service and associated costs based upon existing and proposed debt issues.
+Budgetary amounts are established each year through the District's estimation of total resources (including the yearend restricted, committed, and assigned balance) and factored not to exceed the amount of the annual projected debt service and associated costs based upon existing and proposed debt issues.

-Capital Projects Funds-The District maintains six governmental capital projects funds to account for all resources used exclusively for acquiring and improving school sites, constructing and equipping new school facilities, and renovations.
+Capital Projects Funds-The District maintains governmental capital projects funds to account for all resources used exclusively for acquiring and improving school sites, constructing and equipping new school facilities, and renovations.